 Improved space utilization (10-50% increase)

 Traditional offices often see 40% of desks sitting empty on any given day.
 Hot desking optimizes this by matching desk supply to actual demand.
 CBRE research indicates space savings of 10% to 50% with hybrid-optimized layouts.
+When employees share workspaces effectively, every square foot serves a purpose.

 Enhanced collaboration

 Unlike assigned seating, which creates silos, hot desking enables cross-departmental interaction.
 When people sit in different areas each day, they naturally connect with colleagues they might not otherwise encounter.
+Office neighborhoods can be designed to encourage these interactions while still providing structure.

 Greater employee flexibility

-When employees can choose from various workspace types, they perform better than when stuck at a permanent desk that may not suit their needs on any given day.
+Research shows 46% of workers feel more productive in hot desk environments because they can choose workspaces that match their daily tasks.
+When employees can pick from various workspace types, they perform better than when stuck at a permanent desk that doesn't suit their needs on any given day.

 Scalability for growing teams